-The approach being used in practice of valuation factors multiplied by the footprint of the actor and added corresponds to a linear model of the valuation function V in footprint quantities f introduced on p.
-61.
+The approach being used in practice is addition of terms involving valuation factors multiplied by the footprint of the actor.
+This corresponds to a linear model of the valuation function V in footprint quantities f introduced on p.
+59.

 Shadow prices of footprint quantities